-5 Tips for Creating Outdoor Spaces
+5 Tips for an Outdoor Remodel in NYC

 Decide on your outdoor space plan

-Santi, the Sweeten general contractor who transformed K.V.’s backyard, shared the following advice with us: “Just like any other project around the house, I would recommend taking some time to decide what your goal is”—and whether you’ll be using the space primarily for dining, grilling, gardening, or play?
+Santi, the Sweeten general contractor who transformed K.V.’s backyard (photo above), shared the following advice with us: “Just like any other project around the house, I recommend taking some time to decide what your goal is” for your outdoor space.
+Will you be using the space primarily for dining, grilling, gardening, or play?
 Decide what you want to prioritize: functionality or ornamentation.
-If there are kids involved, that will be a determining factor.”
+If there are kids involved, that will be a determining factor.

-After turning her attention to her brownstone’s backyard, K.V. knew she wanted to use the space to host friends and barbecues.
+Turning her attention to her brownstone’s backyard, K.V. knew she wanted to use the space to host friends and barbecues.
 She took inspiration from gardens in Mexico and Brazil, leaning toward a more tropical atmosphere.
 A tall cedar fence to provide privacy was a must-have.

 Be flexible with material choices

 K.V. had her heart set on bluestone to create a walkway to the elevated patio in her backyard.
 “She had a budget she didn’t want to go over,” Santi said.
-“She asked us to price bluestone, but it was a little too high, so we looked for other materials.”
+“She asked us to price out bluestone, but it was a little too high, so we looked for other materials.”
 He added, “Homeowners should always price projects with different materials [because] changing the materials doesn’t mean changing the final goal or look of the design.”

 Choosing plants for color, texture, and to enhance privacy

 Nate and Michelle turned to landscaping to soften their space.
-Their landscape designer proposed lavender and feather reed grass, to frame the seating area, and a Japanese Maple tree.
+Their landscape designer proposed lavender and feather reed grass to frame the seating area and a Japanese Maple tree.
 Justin also suggests other tall plants, like arborvitae, columnar juniper, and yew for privacy.

 In K.V.’s yard, Santi filled in the spotty grass with fresh sod to transform the lawn into a thick green carpet.
 He also added a row of mulch along one wall for a small but manageable garden.
 Potted plants fill out the patio and walkway, providing color and texture.